Prior to actually going out and working in the internship, there are several requirements:

 Training Site Selection

-followed.
-Any changes to this procedure will be approved by the
+will be followed.
+Any changes to this procedure will be approved by the faculty coordinator

-name may be submitted with one or two other students also.
-At this
+Your name may be submitted with one or two other students also.
+At this point it will

 This system allows Ferris to have some control over student placement, and yet allows the company to choose the best match for its needs.
 If you have a specific company you desire to do your internship with, it is up to you to contact the company.
 If the company expresses an interest, you must notify the faculty advisor and he will visit the company to see if it meets with our internship objectives.

 This process is identical to what you will experience upon seeking permanent employment prior to graduation.
 It is a competitive process and it benefits the student to be well prepared.